 JW Marriott Camelback Inn Resort & Spa

 This JW Marriott outpost is conveniently located on the outskirts of Old Town Scottsdale, but the tranquil mystique here makes it nearly impossible to detect a city just outside its gates.
 The darling casitas at JW Marriott Camelback Inn Resort & Spa, each adorned with its own picture-perfect patio, are perfectly suited for family vacations.
-Its 36-hole golf course provides athletic entertainment for golfers and newbies alike.
+Its two 18-hole golf courses provide athletic entertainment for golfers and newbies alike.

 Boulders Resort & Spa